hydroper-jet/compiler/README.md

 # Jet Compiler

-The Jet Language Compiler codebase.

-This repository hosts the Jet Language Compiler codebase in the Rust language.
-The Jet Language Compiler codebase is used for creating compilers outputting evaluable code.

-> **Note**: The Compiler codebase is a work in progress.
+The Jet Compiler codebase has been privatized and is being built as a private project.
+The code present in this repository is outdated.

 ## License